 If you live in someplace that gets miserably hot or humid during the summertime, you know how tough summer running can be.
 In addition to slowing down the pace and giving yourself a bit of time to acclimate to the conditions, summer training often comes with extra planning to minimize the sweaty misery.
-This could include running at sunrise when temperatures are coolest, running in just shorts and a sports bra or carrying a handheld water bottle that was frozen overnight.
+This could include running at sunrise when temperatures are coolest, running in just shorts and a sports bra in your favorite pair of Nikes, or carrying a handheld water bottle that was frozen overnight.
 And while those strategies are great and all, it really comes down to the gear that elevates your summer running experience from something you're just trying to get through to something you actually enjoy.

 Oiselle OG Distance Shorts, $48

 These shorts have been my go-to for years (black only, since they don't turn see through when they're all sweaty).
 In addition to not being super-short, I love that they come with two zip pockets, which are great for stashing your keys, nutrition and maybe some cash for a Gatorade on a long summer run.

 I live across the street from Houston's Hermann Park, so 99 percent of the time I just throw on my running clothes, step right outside and start running.
 However, my running club meets further away at Memorial Park for weekend long runs, which means I need to drive to the starting point.
 The last thing I want to do when I'm done is drip sweat all over my car, so this seat cover is the perfect solution.
 The fact that it doubles as a towel also helps avoid that gross, sitting-in-your-sweat feeling.

 Before moving to Houston from New York City, I'd never run carrying water, and I quickly learned that it's a must here, as a sip from a water fountain every few miles definitely won't cut it in the summer months.
 I fill and freeze this the night before—it'll quickly melt down within three miles, and there's nothing better than ice-cold water on a hot and humid run.